 An agent is a software component installed on your local system that "phones home" to Integration Cloud to allow message transfer between cloud and local systems without opening any firewalls.
 Agents are assigned to agent groups which are logical groupings of agents.
 A connection may make use of an agent group to gain access to local resources.

-The feature flag oic.adapter.connectivity-agent.ha allows two agents per agent group.
+As of March 2019 this feature is now available on all OIC instances.
 This provides an HA solution for the agent, if one agent fails the other continues to process messages.

 Agents require access to Integration Cloud using HTTPS, note that the agent may need to use a proxy to access Integration Cloud.
 This allows them to check for messages to be delivered from the cloud to local systems or vice versa.
 When using multiple agents in an agent group it is important that all agents in the group can access the same resources across the network.
 Failure to do this can cause unexpected failure of messages.